bluegreenci/bluegreenci.github.io/src/content/blog/001-getting-started.md

     echo $GREETING
 ```

-## What Is a Workflow?
+## What is a workflow?

-A workflow is a declarative graph of steps that run exactly in the order you define.
-In BlueGreen, you define a workflow in a file named `runbook.yml` that lives in the root of your repository.
+A workflow is a declarative directed graph of steps defined in `runbook.yml`.
+Each step is a node and `depends_on` entries form edges.
+This model expresses ordering and parallelism explicitly.

-It describes:
+A runbook describes:

-- the steps your workflow will perform
-- the relationships between those steps
+- Steps to execute
+- Inter-step dependencies
-- the commands each step runs
+- Commands run for each step
-- the environment variables that shape behavior
+- Environment variables that affect execution
-- optional global settings
+- Optional global configuration

-BlueGreen parses this file and turns it into a directed graph: each step is a graph node, and each `depends_on` creates a directed graph edge.
-Since BlueGreen workflows are true graphs, parallelism emerges naturally:

 ![](/images/blog/hello-world/bluegreen-graph.png)

-## Example: A little more detail
+## Example: expanded

-Here’s a slightly expanded example showing a dependent step and an environment variable:
+Here is a slightly larger example demonstrating dependencies and environment variables:

 ```yaml
 name: "Getting Started with BlueGreen"